Route: Hawick – Buccleuch – Ettrick – Over Phawhope – Ettrick – Buccleuch – Hawick

 It’s a remote and beautiful part of the world, made slightly less beautiful for now by all the timber harvesting that has been going on.

 The snow flurries stopped, the sun came out and our way home was nearly all downhill, with a strong tailwind on empty roads.
 We flew along at nearly 30 mph with big grins on our faces, in a very happy place.

 Ettrick Water, along the route of the Southern Upland Way.

 Getting pushed uphill by a strong tailwind is a fantastic feeling.

 Bonny Roberton ahead, but with big black clouds lurking above – we arrived home just seconds before a short-lived blizzard began.
 We got back in just 2.5 hours – less than half what it had taken on the way out.

 It was a cracking trip, and a perfect distance to test out our new gear.
 It was Insidiously uphill and into a headwind on the way out, but we reaped the benefits with an easy ride home the next day.
 The boy started out tired and grumpy and came home grinning and saying how much he had enjoyed it.
-Result.
+An excellent result.